 Erected 2005 by Descendants of the Haddix and Stout Families, Champaign County Bicentennial Historical Marker Committee, and The Ohio Historical Society.
 (Marker Number 18-11.)

 Location.
-40° 6.599′ Touch for map.
+40° 6.599′ N, 83° 50.464′ W. Marker is in Westville, Ohio, in Champaign County.
+Marker is on U.S. 36 0.2 miles west of Ohio Route 560, on the left when traveling east.
+Touch for map.
 Marker is in front of former Westville school.
 Marker is in this post office area: Westville OH 43083, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 William Owen (approx. 1.8 miles away); A. B. Graham (approx. 3.7 miles away); Bailey and Barclay Halls / Johnny Appleseed (approx. 4.2 miles away); Xue, Bian, and Sun Memorial (approx. 4.2 miles away); Pennsylvania Railroad Depot (approx. 4.3 miles away); The Johnson Manufacturing Company (approx. 4.3 miles away); Mad River and Lake Erie Railroad (approx. 4.4 miles away); a different marker also named Mad River and Lake Erie Railroad (approx. 4.4 miles away).

 1. Harvey Haddix - Almost Perfect was Not Good Enough. ...despite winning two games in the 1960 World Series and going 20-9 as a rookie in 1953, (Harvey Haddix) will always be associated with a game that he lost.
 (Submitted on December 1, 2008, by Kevin W. of Stafford, Virginia.)